oguzhanozenc/oguzhanozenc.me/README.md

   <img src="/public/featuredImg.png" alt="Portfolio Preview" />
 </a>

 This is my personal portfolio website — built with **Next.js**, **Tailwind CSS**, and **Contentful CMS**.
 It serves as a dynamic, modular, and visually consistent platform to showcase my projects, journey, and resume.
-The design is inspired by modern SaaS products and optimized for scalability, accessibility, and performance.
+The design is inspired by modern apps and optimized for scalability, accessibility, and performance.

 ## Features